 With partners at the Border Violence Monitoring Network (BVMN), we co-submit reports to UN committees reviewing state compliance with international law.
 These submissions bring testimonies, data, and patterns of abuse into formal human rights review processes.

-Direct briefings to embassies and diplomatic missions.
+Direct briefings to embassies and diplomats.

 We provide diplomats with accurate, field-verified insights that cut through sanitised official narratives or state censorship.
 This includes bilateral briefings, attending roundtables, and requesting thematic sessions on border violence, deaths, returns, enforced disappearances, civil society and civil liberties.